infor-design/enterprise/src/components/cards/readme.md

 </div>
 ```

-## Actions and System Buttons
+## Actions and System Buttons (Workspace Only)

 The overflow button also known as `btn-actions` or the action button.
 Will be hidden by default if its the only button on a card.
 Some other buttons like a back button are considered `system buttons`.
 These buttons are added by the home page dev team and cannot be removed vs buttons added by the widget developers.
 Think integrated vs normal buttons.
 These buttons have a hidden look to clean up the form.
 When on a touch device it can be trigger to hover so we show them on touch only devices.
-To add a special `system button` to the widget add the `btn-actions` class to any button.
+To add a special `system button` to the widget add the `btn-system` class to any button.

 ## Auto Size